How Not to Get Press Here

 If you’re pushing an album, make sure it’s streaming online where the general public can hear it for free.
 Hide your music behind a paywall, kiss your audience goodbye.
 And this blog too.

-Please don’t send Facebook links, and no Youtube videos with ads: remember, we’re moving toward an ad-free society.
+Please don’t send Facebook links, and no Youtube videos with ads.
 Ad-free Youtube or Vevo clips, Tumblr, Virb, Weebly, Bandcamp, Reverbnation, Soundcloud, Instantencore, Sonicbids and Bandpage are all fine; your own fast-loading site with no pop-ups is fine too.
+If you have an album or a single, please send links to A) streaming audio, wherever that might be, and B) a download.

 If you’re strictly a live act and don’t have any recordings, that’s ok.
 Send an email with upcoming show dates and relevant info and if you’re good, you might get some press here.
 Whenever possible, coverage here is timed to help spread the word about live shows or album release dates – the more advance notice the better.